 Cultural Causes of Yellow Leaves on Petunia

 Petunias need plenty of water but they don’t like their petals and leaves to remain wet.
 This can cause them to wilt and occasionally discolor.
-Water from the base of the plant deeply and allow the soil to dry out in the top few inches before drenching the plants anew.
+Water from the base of the plant deeply and allow the soil to dry out in the top few inches (5 to 10 cm.) before drenching the plant anew.

 Soil that doesn’t percolate leaves roots soggy and unhappy.
 Make sure your soil is a well-draining mix.
 Potting mixes should be half peat moss and half soil.
 The peat moss will provide adequate acidity to these plants.
 You should perform a soil test before installing in-ground plants to ensure adequate acidity.
-If the test comes back too alkaline, add some lime before planting petunias.
+If the test comes back too alkaline, amend the soil to increase the acidity.